sajen-k/A-Star-Search-Algorithm-Visualization/README.md

-# A-Star-Search-Algorithm-Visualization-implemented in python using Pygame
+# A Star Search Algorithm Visualization implemented in python using Pygame